rocket-pool/old.docs.rocketpool.net/src/overview/glossary.md

 The term given to “normal” node operators that do not have the additional responsibilities of Oracle Nodes.

 ## Regular Stakers
 A retail (regular) user that wants to earn interest on their ETH coin without decoupling it from the underlying value of ETH.
-A regular staker interacts with the rocket pool platform by swapping ETH coins for rETH tokens.
+A regular staker interacts with the Rocket pool platform by swapping ETH coins for rETH tokens.
 Their ETH is entered into the staking pool, where it is acquired by Node Operators when they create new minipools.

 ## Re-Insurance Pool
-A deposit pool where the holder of RPL tokens can deposit their RPL for use by the rocket pool network to earn an APY.
+A deposit pool where the holder of RPL tokens can deposit their RPL for use by the Rocket pool network to earn APY.
 The collective supply of RPL deposited into this pool will act as a second layer of insurance to reimburse regular uses whose initial ETH deposit may have been lost due to a minipool exiting with less than the sum of 16ETH plus any RPL insurance held by the node operator.
-(Note not operational during initial launch)

 ## rETH (Rocket Pool Staking Deposit Token)
 A token that represents a regular user’s deposit into the staking pool.
 Users receive an equivalent value of rETH token for each ETH coin they deposit.
-As interest is earned by staking on the ethereum network the value of the rETH token increases with respect to ETH.
+As interest is earned by staking on the Ethereum network the value of the rETH token increases with respect to ETH.
 This token does not need to be locked within the network and it can be traded, sold or held as the user desires.

 ## RPL (Rocket Pool Token)
 This is a token issued by the Rocket Pool contract.
 It serves two purposes: first, as supplemental insurance against slashing that Node Operators are required to provide before creating new minipools; second, as the governance token used to vote in the Protocol DAO.

 ## Stake
-An amount of coin or token that is deposited as an assurance collerator to perform some work.
-An individual can stake ETH either as a regular user by swapping ETH for rETH or by as a node operator when depositing ETH for use as part of the eth 2.0 PoS consensus process.
+An amount of coin or token that is deposited as an assurance collateral to perform some work.
+An individual can stake ETH either as a regular user by swapping ETH for rETH or as a node operator by depositing ETH for use as part of the Beaconchain PoS consensus process.
 A person who stakes their ETH (e.g. a staker) is rewarded with an APY or return on their deposited ETH.

 ## Staking Pool
-A staking pool allows multiple ETH coin holders to combine their tokens to collectively form the required to run an eth2 client.
-Rook Pool forms, tracks, assigns, and insures these collective pools using a non-custodial decentralized method.
+A staking pool allows multiple ETH coin holders to combine their tokens to collectively form the required amount to run an Ethereum validator.
+Rocket Pool forms, tracks, assigns, and insures these collective pools using a non-custodial decentralized method.

 ## Validator
 *See minipool.*